Tomires/thesis/battle.md

 chi | ち | tsu | つ　| cha | ちゃ
 chu | ちゅ | cho | ちょ　| ji | じ
 ja | じゃ | ju | じゅ　| jo | じょ

-#### Challenges

-Picks two random entries from the list of available challenges and afterwards keeps track of their status (in progress, successfully completed, failed).
-Due to the need to incorporate hooks into other scripts, the challenge list is hard coded and therefore doesn't depend on an external data structure.

-#### Spell

-Determines valid targets during the spell casting process based on information present in the spellbook data structure and logic layer of the current map.
-Also calculates damage based on time taken by the player to answer a query and base damage of the selected spell.